Duncan Lamont (musician): Composer

 Lamont was a prolific composer of concert works, library music, television music and songs.
 The Young Person's Guide to the Contemporary Jazz Orchestra, composed for a BBC broadcast in 1979, provides a jazz orchestra alternative to Benjamin Britten's classical variations, also for orchestra and narrator.
 The Sherlock Holmes Suite was commissioned by the City of London to commemorate the first appearance of Sherlock Holmes in The Strand magazine, and featured his friend and collaborator Spike Milligan as narrator.
 It was recorded for the BBC in 1989.

 Lamont began to record orchestral music for the KPM and Bruton music libraries in the 1970s.
 He became part of the library music recording group WASP, along with Steve Gray on piano, Brian Bennett on drums, Dave Richmond on bass and Clive Hicks on guitar.
 His music for television included the theme tunes for the BBC television children's animation series Mr Benn (using the name Don Warren) and Spot.

 Blossom Dearie, Natalie Cole, Cleo Laine and Norma Winstone were among those who recorded his songs.
 Cleo Laine ended her Carnegie Hall show with his Not You Again.
 A CD of his songs by Nancy Marano was released in 1995.
 Frank Holder also recorded a set of the songs in the mid-1990s.
 In 2020 Tina May issued another song selection.

-In May, 2019 just over four weeks before he died, Lamont returned to the town of his birth, Greenock, to perform a homecoming gig with singers Esther Bennett and Daniela Clynes.
-His son Duncan Lamont Jnr. stated, "There was real sense of everything having come full circle."
+In May 2019 just over four weeks before he died, Lamont returned to the town of his birth, Greenock, to perform a homecoming gig with singers Esther Bennett and Daniela Clynes.
+His son Duncan Lamont Jr. stated, "There was real sense of everything having come full circle."

 Personal life

 Lamont met his wife, the vocalist Bridget Harrison, when he moved to London in the early 1950s.
 She died in 2005.
 They had two sons: Duncan Junior and Ross.
 Duncan Lamont Junior is also a saxophonist and bandleader.
-Lamont died shortly after performing in a tribute concert of his music at the 606 Club in London just 2 days short of his 88th birthday.
+Lamont died shortly after performing in a tribute concert of his music at the 606 Club in London two days short of his 88th birthday.